id-studiolab/Digital-Interfaces/assignments/05-walkie-talkie/index.md

 In this assignment you will learn how to publish data to an MQTT topic and revise last week's assignment on how to process received data.

 When connected to an MQTT server, we can not only listen to a topic (e.g. "perlin" and "iss/distance" from last week), but also send data to it!
-The act of sending data is called "publishing" and when doing so, all devices which are connected to the topic you're sending information to will receive the data you send.
+Sending data to the MQTT broker is called "publishing" and when doing so, all devices which are connected to the topic you're sending information to will receive the data you send.

 ---